Tampa Bay Downs Picks

 It is located in Hillsborough County, on the outskirts of Tampa, and hosts regular race-days for thoroughbred horses in the region.
 There is also a golf practice facility located at the track.

-The track has been operating since 1926 and is currently co-owned by Stella F Thayer, who is also president of the National Museum of Racing and Hall of Fame.
+The track has been operating since 1926 and is currently co-owned by Stella F Thayer, who is also president of the National Museum of Racing and Hall of Fame in Saratoga.
 They have owned the venue since 1986.

 With a very agreeable climate, Tampa Bay is able to host regular race-days throughout the winter months.
 Typically, Tampa Bay hosts midweek meets between November and mid-May, alongside the more popular Saturday afternoon race-days.
 There are 91 race-days in total.